The Document Foundation: Reaction

 As of 2 June 2011 Oracle has relicensed OpenOffice.org under the Apache License 2.0 and transferred ownership of the project's assets and trademarks to the Apache Software Foundation.

 Adding the Document Liberation Project

 On 2 April 2014, The Document Foundation announced a second top-level project, the Document Liberation Project.
 It defines itself as "a home for the growing community of developers united to free users from vendor lock-in of content".

+Conferences

+Starting in 2011, The Document Foundation has organized the annual LibreOffice Conference, as follows: